John is ‘Failing his Semesters’

 - Never save your passwords on the same device you are usually used to log in. this protects your security and privacy online.

 - Don’t share your passwords with anyone via email or WhatsApp or text message.
 It is highly dangerous.

 If you adopt good habits and avoid the bad ones, you have nothing to worry about.

 Get Acquainted with Privacy Settings

 Whether it’s your laptop, mobile or any smart gadget, if you have an internet connection, then it is at risk.
-Every social media platform and apps offer a specific privacy settings to its users.
-These privacy settings give you the option to select what amount and kind of information you want to share with.
+Every social media platform and apps offer a specific online security and privacy settings to its users.
+These online security features give you the option to select what amount and kind of information you want to share.
 Always choose the least amount of information to share with others.

 Keep these pointers in mind;